Samui Elephant Sanctuary (SES)

 The elephants in our care have previously endured a hard life working long hours for tourist's entertainment or in the logging industry; a stark contrast to the dignified, peaceful lives they now enjoy.
 The goal of Samui Elephant Sanctuary is to provide a happy home in nature for the herd where they are free to express their natural instincts and receive the care and respect they deserve.

-We are now delighted to be able to offer visitors the choice of two elephant sanctuary locations – Samui Elephant Sanctuary (Bophut) – our first sanctuary and – Samui Elephant Sanctuary (Chaweng Noi) – which opened two years later to the day.
+We are now delighted to be able to offer visitors the choice of two elephant sanctuary locations – Samui Elephant Sanctuary (Bophut) – our first sanctuary and Samui Elephant Sanctuary (Chaweng Noi).

 Founder, Samui Elephant Sanctuary